smahdihussaini/dream-adventure/README.md

 # Dream Adventure

-Dream Adventure is a site that explore the New York City famouse places and make a nice trip for travel lovers.
-Dream Adventure is for those people who wants to have a trip or who intrested to the New York City.
-Dream Adventure will be usefull for the people who wants to get famialer with the New York City and it's famouse places.
+Dream Adventure is a site that explores the New York City famous places and makes a nice trip for travel lovers.
+Dream Adventure is for those people who want to have a trip or who are interested in New York City.
+Dream Adventure will be useful for the people who want to get familiar with New York City and its famous places.

 ![Responsice Mockup](https://github.com/smahdihussaini/dream-adventure/blob/main/media/dream-adventure.png)